 At Dr. Pike Dentistry for Children in Portland, we answer all of your questions on pediatric dentistry and what to expect at our practice.
 Below are common questions and our answers about the best way to care for children’s teeth.
 Do you have a question that isn’t answered here?
 Request an appointment online for your child or call our office today!

-Ideally, you should bring your child in for his first appointment around his first birthday.
+Ideally, you should bring your child in for their first appointment around their first birthday.
 These appointments are essential for establishing a good relationship with your dentist and will be important for getting your child comfortable with the dentist chair.

 Most babies will sprout their first tooth between four and seven months of age.
 However, early developers may get their first tooth as soon as three months, while late bloomers may not have teeth until after their first birthday.

 Go through the basics of teeth brushing with your children, including how to hold the brush at a 45 degree angle, using short and round strokes for the fronts and backs of teeth, and using sweeping strokes to clean the chewing surfaces.
 You should also highlight the importance of flossing, and be sure to change your child’s toothbrush 3-4 times per year.